airframa/airframa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: *Graduate Researcher at Multimedia Laboratory (MMLab), Department of Information Engineering, The Chinese University of Hong Kong.*
+subtitle: <em>Graduate Researcher at Multimedia Laboratory (MMLab), Department of Information Engineering, The Chinese University of Hong Kong.</em>

 profile: